Wellness and Health

 #5.
 Embrace Self-Care

-- Designate a Study Space: Choose a quiet, comfortable area free from distractions.
+- Designate a Study Space: Choose a quiet, comfortable area dedicated to studying.
+A well-organized space helps you stay focused and supports your healthy study habits.

-- Eliminate Digital Distractions: Turn off unnecessary notifications and use apps to block distracting websites.
+- Eliminate Digital Distractions: Turn off notifications and use productivity apps to block distracting websites.
+Creating boundaries with technology helps you remain fully present during study sessions.

-- Set Realistic Goals: Define what you want to achieve in each study session to stay motivated.
+- Set Realistic Goals: Define what you want to achieve in each session.
+Small, clear goals keep you motivated and make healthy studying more productive and less stressful.

 Conclusion